-Full admission is granted upon satisfactory completion of the following introductory mathematics core:
+Full admission is granted upon satisfactory completion of the following introductory mathematics core: MAT 104/105 or 106 College Algebra and Trigonometry or Precalculus MAT 251 Calculus I

-MAT 104/105 or 106 College Algebra and Trigonometry or Precalculus may increase the time required for graduation.
+Satisfactory completion is defined as having completed a course with a grade of C or better.
+Any grade below C must be removed by repeating the course and earning a grade of C or better.
+Students should be aware that repeating courses may increase the time required for graduation.
 When students fulfill the core requirements, they are considered to be adequately prepared to continue with advanced mathematics courses and are granted full admission to the program.
 A student who has not been granted full admission will not be permitted to register for any upper-division mathematics course.
 Upper division courses are those MAT courses numbered above 251.